luyuliu/luyuliu.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Luyu Liu (he/his/him); the pronunciation is "Loo-yu Li-eu" ([listen in Google Translate](https://translate.google.com/?sl=en&tl=ru&text=loo-yu%20leiu&op=translate)).
-Please feel free to call me Luyu, even if you are my students!
+Please call me Luyu, even if you are my students!
+I lead the EcoTrans Lab at Auburn, and I am actively recruiting PhD and Master's students and Posdocs, please feel free to send me your CV if you are interested!

-I am a Postdoc Researcher in Transportation at the Department of Civil and Coastal Engineering at the University of Florida.
+I am a Assistant Professor at the Department of Geosciences at Auburn University.
 I received my PhD in Geographic Information Science from the Department of Geography at the Ohio State University.
 I identify myself as a transportation geographer, a mobility data scientist, and a GISer.

 ## Research Interests